Good cop bad cop

 • Founding member status, including all related bragging rights.
 "I was there at the very beginning!"

-GOOD COP BAD COP beta is priced at 33 CAD per month, for a total of 99 CAD for a three month access, or 198 CAD for a six month access.The beta cohort comes at a reduced price.
+Members of good cop bad cop are onboarded in cohorts.You can join for 3 months or 6 months.The beta cohort comes at a reduced price.
 As the Community of Practice expands with new features, pricing will be adjusted accordingly.

 good cop bad cop

 "Working with other people is rarely efficient.
-That what makes it effective."
+That's what makes it effective."